19hours/sg-statutes/Acts/Economic Development Board Act.md

 ### General powers of Board

-18\.—(1) The Board shall have power —
+18\.—(1) The Board shall have power to do anything for the purpose of discharging its functions under this Act or any other written law, or which is incidental or conducive to the discharge of those functions.

+(2) Without prejudice to the generality of subsection (1) but subject to this Act, the powers of the Board shall include the power —

-(a) with the written approval of the Minister, to underwrite the issue of stocks, shares, bonds or debentures by business enterprises;
+(a) with the written approval of the Minister, to underwrite the issue of stocks, shares, bonds or debentures by enterprises;

-(b) with the written approval of the Minister, to guarantee, on such terms and conditions as may be agreed upon, loans raised by business enterprises which —
+(b) with the written approval of the Minister, to guarantee, on such terms and conditions as may be agreed upon, loans raised by enterprises which —

 (i) are repayable within a period not exceeding 25 years; or

 (ii) are floated in the public market;

-(c) to grant loans or advances to, or subscribe to stocks, shares, bonds or debentures of business enterprises;
+(c) to grant loans or advances to, or subscribe to stocks, shares, bonds or debentures of enterprises;

-(d) to manage, control or supervise business enterprises by nominating directors or advisers or otherwise collaborating with them or entering into partnerships or any other arrangement for jointly working with them;
+(d) to manage, control or supervise enterprises by nominating directors or advisers or otherwise collaborating with them or entering into partnerships or any other arrangement for jointly working with them;

-(e) with the written approval of the Minister, to establish, sell shares of, invest in and manage business enterprises;
+(e) with the written approval of the Minister, to establish, sell shares of, invest in and manage enterprises;

-(f) to act as agent for the Government or, with its approval, for any other person in the transaction of any business with a business enterprise in respect of loans or advances granted or debentures subscribed by the Government or such other person;
+(f) to act as agent for the Government or, with its approval, for any other person in the transaction of any business with an enterprise in respect of loans or advances granted or debentures subscribed by the Government or such other person;

 (g) to acquire, sell or lease land for the purposes of industrial sites, for the housing of employees or for general economic development;

 (h) to lay out industrial estates for sale or lease;

-(i) to provide technical advice and assistance to business enterprises and to build up a corps of engineering and managerial staff to provide such assistance;
+(i) to provide technical advice and assistance to enterprises and to build up a corps of engineering and managerial staff to provide such assistance;

-(j) to exercise all powers and perform all functions and duties which, under or by virtue of any other written law, are or may be or become vested or delegated to it;
+(j) to exercise and perform all powers, duties and functions which, under or by virtue of any other written law, are or may be or become vested in or delegated to it;

 (k) to receive in consideration of the services rendered by it such commission as may be agreed upon;